snumlautoken/DD2480-DECIDE/README.md

 - Wrote tests for the same LICs.
 - Issues, code reveiews and merges.
 - Wrote much of the Essence documentation.

+#### Felix
+- Active in discussions about how we would start with the project
+- Set up the project environment (folders/classes/maven)
+- Wrote the base of the Input class
+- Wrote the doubleCompare function and tests
+- Wrote LIC 1 and 5 and tests for those
+- Wrote a number of small issues that came up on the way
+- Reviewed a number of pull requests and merged